tangentecode/obsidian-notes/computer-science/docs/rust/executing-code.md

-go to you  and use `cargo run` to build and run your binary:
+go to your previously [created project](creating-project.md) and use `cargo run` to build and run your binary:

 ```shell
 $ cd exercise